AndrejCvetic/Replication_Material/README.md

-All instructions are also available in README.pdf in the repository.
+Same set of instructions is also available in README.pdf in the repository.

 ## Overview